 The third metric is Road Equity.
 This metric is based on a statistical model that looks at how teams draw incremental fans when on the road.
-The KEY idea is that draw outside of the home market reveals something about a clubs national appeal.
-This passion can be positive (love the Cubs) or negative (hate the Yankees).
+The KEY idea is that draw outside of the home market reveals something about a club’s national appeal.

 - Road Equity provides a metric of passion beyond the local market.
-A measure of NATIONAL brand equity.
+This passion can be positive (love the Cubs) or negative (hate the Yankees).

 The list of winners probably raises an issue of “large” market bias.
 However, keep in mind that the methodology is designed to control for home market effects.
 The method is explicitly designed to control for differences in market demographics (and team performance).
-While the “winners” tend to come from the bigger and more lucrative markets, other major market teams do not fair particularly well (White Sox, Mets, A’s).
+While the “winners” tend to come from the bigger and more lucrative markets, other major market teams do not fair particularly well (White Sox, A’s).
 There is also a more subtle point.
 The large market teams likely have the best fan bases because they often have significant histories of success and are often featured in the media.